openSUSE/news-o-o/_posts/2010-06-12-opensuse-weekly-news-issue-127-is-out.markdown

-     "The GNU find utility is one of the most useful commands you™ll  ever get to know.
+     "The GNU find utility is one of the most useful commands youâ€™ll  ever get to know.
 At first glance the options and syntax can seem  arcane.
-But, with a little practice, you™ll be able to locate any file  on your system with almost no trouble at all.
-To help you get started,  we™ve got 10 ways you can use find to get what you™re looking for.
+But, with a little practice, youâ€™ll be able to locate any file  on your system with almost no trouble at all.
+To help you get started,  weâ€™ve got 10 ways you can use find to get what youâ€™re looking for.
      Note that not all versions of find are created equal.
-The find  command you™ll use on Linux is slightly different than the find on  BSDs, Solaris, or Mac OS X. Much of the syntax is shared and can be used  between systems, but not all. (...)"
+The find  command youâ€™ll use on Linux is slightly different than the find on  BSDs, Solaris, or Mac OS X. Much of the syntax is shared and can be used  between systems, but not all. (...)"